NGRX

 Final result

-The final result is an Angular application that uses NGRX for state management.
+The result was an Angular application using NgRx for state management.

 ng test